Gagan17Sky/node-js-test/README.md

 Simple node js test template using express

-Update the code so that the node js express server can accept name and occupation from the URL and display them using the predefined view Home
+1. Update the code so that the node js express server can accept name and occupation from the URL and display them using the predefined view Home

+2. Get the express server running (it is broken intentionally)